nonescz/turris-user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 In case of a USB drive, insert it into the USB slot on your router.
 If you are using a different type of storage, make sure that it is properly inserted or connected to the router.

-Once the external storage is inserted, inside the tab Storage in reForis in Prepare drives section, select where your persistent data should be stored and press the _Format & Set_ button.
+Once the external storage is inserted, inside the _Storage_ tab in reForis in Prepare drives section, select where your persistent data should be stored and press the _Format & Set_ button.